 Some brands are cruelty-free, but their parent brands aren’t.
 For example, NARS is a cruelty-free brand (best foundation ever – according to me), but it’s parent brand Shiseido is not.
 When choosing to use a brand that is cruelty-free but their parent company is not we also have to keep in mind that those profits do go to the parent company.
 Though I have mixed feelings about this, I am okay with using NARS foundation even though their parent company isn’t.
 Whether you are okay with that or not is something you have to decide for yourself.
 Here is a list of brands that are cruelty-free.

-Don’t trust articles on different sites you read (yes that means this one as well) that say certain brands are cruelty-free.
+Don’t trust articles on different sites you read (yes that means this one as well) that say specific brands are cruelty-free.
 The primary indicator that a brand is cruelty-free is that gracious bunny I talked about earlier, but make sure to know the difference between real bunnies on packaging and fake ones.
 This article from Cruelty-Free Kitty is one of the best resources I’ve found while writing this article and I strongly suggest you read up on it.

 Shop the Post

 Here are some cruelty-free products that you can buy.
 Though the transition may not be as easy for some, it is something you should look into.
-Animals should not have to suffer to for the sake of our beauty.
+Animals should not have to suffer for the sake of our beauty.
 Check out our other post on Animal Cruelty-Free Products To Try.

 What cruelty-free brands do you use?
 Let us know below!